 - 4.4.1 Athletes with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a Therapeutic Use Exemption (TUE).
-The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2).
-Possession of Prohibited Substances Prohibited Methods (Article or 2.6) or administration of a Prohibited Substance or a Prohibited Method (Article 2.8) consistent with the provision of an applicable TUE issued pursuant to the WADC International Standard for Therapeutic Use Exemptions shall not be considered an Anti-Doping Rule Violation. - 4.4.2 An Athlete may not apply to more than one Anti-Doping Organization for a TUE.
-Athletes included by the IPC in its Registered Testing Pool must obtain a TUE from the IPC, regardless of whether the Athlete previously has received a TUE at the national level.
-Other Athletes must obtain a TUE from their National Anti-Doping Organization or other body designated by their National Federation, as required under the rules of the National Anti-Doping Organization / other body. - 4.4.3 Subject to the Article 4.4.2, a TUE application must be submitted to the IPC no later than the final day of entry for the relevant Competition. - 4.4.4 An application for a TUE will not be considered for retroactive approval except in cases where the conditions set forth in the WADC International Standard for Therapeutic Use Exemptions apply.
-In case the IPC acts as the Major Event Organizer, all participating Athletes must submit any application for retroactive approval to the IPC.
+The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2), Possession of Prohibited Substances or Prohibited Methods (Article 2.6) or administration of a Prohibited Substance or a Prohibited Method (Article 2.8) consistent with the provision of an applicable TUE issued pursuant to the WADC International Standard for Therapeutic Use Exemptions shall not be considered an Anti-Doping Rule Violation. - 4.4.2 Athletes shall apply for a TUE to their National Anti-Doping Organization, with the exception of: - 4.4.2.1 Athletes included in the IPC Registered Testing Pool.
+These Athletes will need to apply to the IPC for any new TUE required during the period of inclusion in the IPC Registered Testing Pool. - 4.4.2.2 Athletes participating at IPC Major Events (e.g. Paralympic Games, Regional Games) that require a TUE for retroactive approval in cases where the WADC International Standard for Therapeutic Use Exemptions apply.
+These athletes will need to apply to the IPC. - 4.4.3 For Athletes participating in International Events who previously have been granted a TUE at a national level, the conditions of Article 15.2 ("Mutual Recognition") of this Code apply.
+In this situation, the IPC must be granted access to the certificate of approval (if issued through ADAMS) or must receive a copy of the certificate of approval.
+The IPC reserves the right to review a national level TUE at its sole discretion and inform WADA as deemed appropriate and in accordance with Article 4.4.7.